scalableminds/webknossos/docs/proof_reading.md

 To fix a split error:
 1. Left-click to select any node of the source segment's graph
 2. Right-click on the target segment to bring up the context menu.
-Select `Merge With Activate Segment`
+Select `Merge With Active Segment`
 3. webKnossos will merge both segments and reload the updated super-voxel graph and 3D meshes

 To fix a merge error: